renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 </summary>

 <div class="govuk-details__text">
 Absolutely!
 We're planning lightning talks, demos, and panel discussions.
 If you're working on science-related applications using ATProto, we'd love to hear from you.
-Stay tuned for our call for proposals, or reach out directly at <a href="mailto:hello@atproto.science" target="_blank">hello@atproto.science</a>.
 </div>
 </details>